tomoiwasaki/trailer-nailer/status-report1.md

 - Build an index page that allows users to access the main menu to go to the game or to access their profile.
 - Build a connection between the login page and index page.
 - Build the page so that the game stops when the time is up.
+- Complete the styling of the two HTML pages that have been created, using bootstrap.Eventually, styling choices (fonts, colours, backgrounds, footers etc.) will be consistant throughout the website.